Art Stands Apart

 December 10, 2017

 At a time when the dark side of certain creative artists is being exposed, there has been a lot of discussion on Facebook about whether we should allow ourselves to enjoy the art of artists who have done bad things.
-I strongly feel that art—the product of the artist—standards apart from the artist.
+I strongly feel that art—the product of the artist—stands apart from the artist.

 Once an artistic creation or work is made public, it belongs to us all.
 It doesn’t matter how it was produced, what mad genius produced it, what unsavory character gave birth to it, what shocking events might have been taking place in the life of the artist who made it.
 The final product, the work of art, stands on its own for all to behold and experience.